Rain, Rain, Go Away?

 If you know ahead of time there is a possibility of rain or wet conditions, you can adequately prepare for those conditions and accept the fact that you are going to get wet ahead of time instead of being unprepared and disappointed by the wet weather or conditions.

-Even with the best waterproof gear and footwear you will be dealing with perspiration and rain has a way of finding its way inside via the neck and sleeves of your jacket, and your shoes will take on water from vegetation while hiking.
+Even with the best waterproof gear and best hiking boots you will be dealing with perspiration and rain has a way of finding its way inside via the neck and sleeves of your jacket, and your shoes will take on water from vegetation while hiking.

 If you are in the rain long enough, eventually you will be wet.